a-leks-icon/AIRAL/corflow_scripts/tutorials/02_copy_tiers/README.md

 ## Copy and add Objects to Structures

-Some tasks involve changing `Segments` and `Tiers` while keeping the original ones. *Tokenization* tasks are such cases, where existing `Tiers` and `Segments` might have to be copied and added to the `Transcription` first before being changed.
-Take a look at the following screenshot taken of the .eaf file `doreco_teop1238_Gol_01.eaf` from *Teop* from the older DoReCo version 1.2:
+Some processing tasks involve copying `Segments` and `Tiers`, e.g. to preserve original tiers before proceeding to modify the new tiers.
+One such use case is *tokenization*, which will be discussed in more detail in `03_tokenize_segments`.
+Take a look at the tiers and segments in the file `doreco_teop1238_Gol_01.eaf` from *Teop* taken from DoReCo version 1.2:

 <img src="segments_to_be_tokenized_mod.png" width="600" alt="Screenshot of the file 'doreco_teop1238_Gol_01.eaf' from Teop from DoReCo 1.2 showing an instance of problematic segments, which have to be tokenized.">

-The screenshot highlights two `Segments`: *a=naa* on the morph tier and *OBJM=1SG.PRON* on the gloss tier corresponding to the word *anaa*.
-Both segments contain two separate units: *a=naa* contains the proclitic *a=* and the root *naa* with their respective glosses being *OBJM=* and *1SG.PRON*.
-Each segment needs to be split into two separate segments, where each segment contains one morph or gloss.
+The screenshot highlights two `Segments`: *a=naa* on the morph tier and *OBJM=1SG.PRON* on the gloss tier, both daughters of the word *anaa*.
+This is a case where we would like to perform tokenization, as *a=naa* actually consists of two linguistic units: the proclitic *a=* and the root *naa*, with their respective glosses being *OBJM=* and *1SG.PRON*.
+Before carrying out the tokenization, we first want to create backup copies of the respective tiers.

 Corflow provides the `.add()` method to copy and add existing objects.
 In order to copy and add an existing `Tier` to a `Transcription`, we call the `.add()` method on a `Transcription` object.
 To copy and add a `Segment` to a `Tier`, we would call the `.add()` method on a `Tier` object.